ONSdigital/eq-survey-runner-benchmark/README.md

 -    --set container.image=europe-west2-docker.pkg.dev/ons-eq-ci/docker-images/eq-benchmark-deploy-image:latest
 ```

+## Running Tests

+Tests for our python files in the scripts directory can be run using `make test`.

 ## Visualising Benchmark Results

 You can use the `visualise_results.py` script to visualise benchmark results over time.